 You are right.
 Tom got Zalman 9500 to hit 3.9g then went to water cooling.kirbyrj said:Ok...I'd just be careful of expecting too much out of it.
 4.0Ghz isn't necessarily out of reach, but I think Toms also had WC IIRC (could be wrong on that one )...but I'm pretty sure it wasn't with the stock cooler.
 Stock only got them to 3.6Ghz or so (once again IIRC).

 Also, their chip would do 3.6Ghz stable on stock volts.
 I know from experience that mine wouldn't do that.
 Mine only got to 3.4 stable.

 Edit: Toms used some sort of Zalman HSF on theirs.

-what motherboard did they use?
+why don't you go for the same mobo used by toms, and get one cool fan like zalman. i have dell's mobo and i am trying to figure out if it's worse than yourssowingseason said:what motherboard did they use?
 I used a really crappy mobo and i didn't know much about computers then...i bought this shitty ass ECS board on ebay because it was bloddy cheap. like $20USD shipped lol.

 edit: i also used a THERMALTAKE HSF which was a bad idea, it was one of those with a copper plate and the rest aluminum which was crappy too. i have no idea how i got to 3.6ghz with such crappy hardware...